A congenital nevus is a mole that you’re born with. These moles can be large or small, have hair growing out of them, or change over time.

 Your doctor can give you a better idea of whether surgery will work based on the size and type of nevus.

 Some alternatives to surgery include:

 - Dermabrasion.
 This treatment uses a wire brush or diamond wheel to remove layers of skin.
 While it won’t completely remove a congenital nevus, it can lighten its appearance.
 However, it can also leave scarring.
-Dermabrasion is most effective when done in the first six weeks of life.
+Dermabrasion is most effective when done in the

 - Skin curettage.
 This involves scraping away the top layers of skin.
-Like dermabrasion it is best performed in the first six weeks of life.
+Like dermabrasion it is best performed in the

 - Tangential excision.
 The top layers of skin are removed using a blade.
 Like other options, it won’t remove the nevus completely, and it may leave scarring.
 However, it can make the nevus less noticeable.